 Here are some suggestions of what you can do to help your high school student prepare for college this September:

 1. Start the college search or the college admissions process.

-There’s so much to do!
+much to do!
 But we know they can handle it (with your support, of course).

 Help your student begin by creating a list of what they’re looking for in a college and making a colleges list.